Route GuidesRoutes City GuidesCities Map Log in

 When you add a via point to a route, cycle.travel recalculates the entire route from start to finish.

 If you’re editing an old route, then it’s possible that the base map might have changed since you first created it.
 There might be new cycleways, a closed bridge, a surface change – something that leads cycle.travel to choose a different route from when you originally planned it.
-We do also continually improve cycle.travel’s routing choices, which can lead to a different route choice.
+I do also aim to continually improve cycle.travel’s routing choices, which can lead to a different route choice.

 So if you’re adjusting a route you saved a while ago, do keep an eye out for accidental changes.
 You can usually work around this by adding a via point in the place that cycle.travel is no longer routing you through, to “pin” the route into going a particular way.